tparchman/F22_BIOL792_coursepage/week3_unixIII/unixIII_primer.md

     $ rm -f british_PCA.jpg

-Lets say you used faulty code to write 600 .txt files to a directory, and you want to clean up those files before fixing your python code. `rm` only works on one file at a time.
+Lets say you used poor code to write 600 .txt files to a directory, and you want to clean up those files before fixing your python code.
 To remove them all, without being prompted with "remove N.txt?" for each file consecutively, you can execute `rm` with the the additional arguments `r` (removes file heirarchy recursively, meaning it will remove directories and all within) and `f` (without prompting for confirmation).
 This is the most dangerous Unix command, with no second chances, so use with **extreme caution**.
-To repeat, **extreme caution**.

 The below command will remove, instantly without second chances, forever, every file in the working directory that ends in txt.
 To repeat, **extreme caution**.
+Below a wildcard character is used to match anything that ends in txt, but you can specify any number of things, which makes `rm -rf` a dangerous thing.

     $ rm -rf *txt
 <p>&nbsp;</p>